martinchernyavskiy/Notes/CS/Hardware/ECE 252/IO Concepts.md

 - Hard drive

 ### Terminology
--  I/O Synchronization
+#### I/O Synchronization
 - *Asynchronous I/O* is not related to the clock
 - Since most devices are asynchronous, meaning they work at unpredictable times unrelated to processor clock, there is a need for a processor to check if the device needs service
 	- Does keyboard have a character ready?
 	- Does the keyboard know that we just read it?
 	- This exchange of information is called *handshaking*

+#### Unconditional vs Conditional I/O
+- Simple I/O devices like GPIO pin driving an LED indicator are always ready to accept or supply new data
+	- So processor does a simple transfer of information to the device without checking if it's ready, also called an *unconditional I/O*